 An action research focusing on AI in commoning is expected to be launched in 2022.
 The project will be concerned with the issue of institutional compatibility in AI development, and supported by direct access to commoning initiatives in Hong Kong and potentially other locations in Asia Pacific.
 The aim is to promote new thinking about institutional innovation that will help transform the hard functionalities of AI into socially embedded applications, enhance commoning experiences and outcomes, and showcase AI-powered commoning as a new approach to governance.

-The University also appreciates Facebook’s generous support in terms of continuous research grants to allow scholars of HKU and other academic institutions in the Asia Pacific region to work on high quality research papers in relevant fields.
-HKU and Facebook have jointly developed the AI & Ethics series.
+The University also appreciates Meta’s generous support in terms of continuous research grants to allow scholars of HKU and other academic institutions in the Asia Pacific region to work on high-quality research papers in relevant fields.
+HKU and Meta have jointly developed the AI & Ethics series.
 You can find more information about the awardees and their research topics here.

-HKU and Facebook are now planning a new series of research grants to call for paper submissions in the field of AR/VR.
-Details will be announced in late 2021.
+HKU and Meta are now planning a new series of research grants to call for paper submissions in the field of AR/VR.

 Dr. Chan’s primary research concerns the institutions that shape the consumption and distortion of information in different organizational settings.
 His current research explores how bureaucrats handle information and the impact of institutions on their choices.